ChocolateAdventurouz/Winamp-BigBentoREDUX/README.md

 ## Known Issues/Bugs

 ### The cycler is overlaying with another cycler.
-The problem is that the CoverPlaying mod uses mcv's fileinfo elements in order to recieve the song title.
+The problem is that the CoverPlaying mod uses mcv's fileinfo elements in order to receive the song title.
 This issue is most likely to happen when you first-install the skin (it hurts), or if you have deleted the ``studio.xnf`` file.
 I am trying to fix the issue.
 ### Assertion Failed error :(
 This error pops out when you load CoverPlaying.
 It is more likely to happen to Winamp 5.7 beta.
 That's something I can't handle.
 That's Winamp 5.7's ``gen_ff.dll``
 ### The Winamp branding overlays with the eq